mpm-msc/snow/README.md

   * Tested out different data formats (SoA vs. AoS) using reflection of [magic_get](https://github.com/apolukhin/magic_get).
 (Would recommend reflection macros though.)
   * Applied preprocessing in form of binning \& counting sort to increase coalescing \& caching behaviors.
 See, [Rama C. Hoetzlein, Fast Fixed-Radius Nearest Neighbors](http://on-demand.gputechconf.com/gtc/2014/presentations/S4117-fast-fixed-radius-nearest-neighbor-gpu.pdf).
   * Applied preprocessing of stream compaction of active cell regions.
   * Tested out batching which batches particles in fixed size groups and accumulates their data at once.
-Treade-off is register pressure.
+Trade-off is register pressure.
   * Accelerated governing transfers by utilizing the shared memory architecture leading to order-independence of data and up to 10x speedup over a naive GPU implementation.

 Comparison